ivanruby/phoenixmanifesto/README.md

 ## Thanks for the contributions of
-Santhi Priya, Elton Balate, Marie Lane Ntungane
+Ms. Santhi Priya, Elton Balate, Marie Lane Ntungane

 ##License